achung89/react-futures/README.md

 ### Async/Await vs React Futures

-Let's compare between using async/await and React Futures for a scenario where we want to display a list of active groups for a user.
-Here's the async/await version:
+Lets take a scenario where we want to show the active groups of a user.
+Here's what it would look like using async/await:

 ```javascript
 const ActiveGroups = () => {